squareben1/connect-z/README.md

     python3 python3 -m pytest

-### The Problem
+## Part 1: The Problem

 This programming challenge is based on the classic game of Connect Four.

-Your goal is to implement a game checker program for Connect Z. In Connect Z the concept of the traditional game of Connect Four is generalized to include playing frames of any size and a target line of any length.
+"Your goal is to implement a game checker program for Connect Z. In Connect Z the concept of the traditional game of Connect Four is generalized to include playing frames of any size and a target line of any length.
 When provided with a data file that describes a game of Connect Z your checker program should determine if that game was won, drawn or contains an error of some kind.
-The format of the data files and expected output is described in detail below.
+The format of the data files and expected output is described in detail below."

 ### Program specification